A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Bounding the Number of Leaves in Each Tree

 \end{proof}

+\stevenlater{For $t=2$ and thus $r=3$ this gives $13\kr - 16$.
+We note that when restricted to the subtree and chain reduction rule the analysis in \cite{kelk2023cyclic} also yields a bound of $13\kr-16$ for $t=2$; more precisely, $13d_{\text{rSPR}} - 3$ where $d_{\text{rSPR}}$ (the \emph{rooted Subtree Prune and Regraft} distance) is equal to $\kr - 1$.
+Their bound is tight\footnote{\stevenlater{The construction shown in Figure 3 of \cite{kelk2023cyclic} to demonstrate tightness for the three reduction rules considered there, can be adapted to show tightness when only the subtree and chain reduction rule are considered.
+This can be achieved by placing 3 taxa on each ``edge side'' of the underlying generator.}}, including additive terms, and thus so is ours.}

-For $t=2$ (and thus $r=3$) this gives $24\kr - 24 -6\kr + 3= 18\kr - 21$.\\ \\ \emph{Remark.} The second family of tight examples given for unrooted trees in Section \ref{subsec:tightness}, which shows that the $k$ cannot be reduced to $k-1$ in $\rvalue$, works unchanged for rooted trees; the trees can be rooted on the edge entering taxon $1$.
-For the first family, the construction described does not quite work in its current form.
-However, it can be lightly modified to prove a slightly weaker statement.
-We again root the trees on the edge entering taxon $1$, but this time the chain $C'$ in the first tree should not be reversed.
-This yields the insight that truncation to $t-2$ is not safe.
-Namely, the reduced trees have an agreement forest of size at most $t-1$, but in the original trees an agreement forest has size at least $t$, so taking $k=t-1$ is not safe when truncating to $r = \min\{\max\{k,3\},t-2\}$.
+\emph{Remark.} The second family of tight examples given for unrooted trees in Section~\ref{subsec:tightness}, which shows that the $k$ cannot be reduced to $k-1$ in $\rvalue$, works unchanged for rooted trees; the trees can \stevenlater{simply} be rooted on the edge \leo{incident to} taxon $1$.

+\stevenrevise{ However, a slightly more complex construction is required to show that for $t\geq 2$ rooted trees, $t+1$ cannot be reduced to $t$ in $\rvalue$.
+We construct the following set of $t$ trees.
+Every tree contains a chain $C'$ with $m = 2t+1$ taxa, and $2t$ other distinct taxa labeled $x_i$ and $y_i$, $1 \leq i \leq t$.
+To construct $T_i$ we start by taking a cherry on $\{x_1, y_1\}$, placing this on the left side of the root, and on the right side of the root we place the remaining taxa $x_2, y_2, x_3, y_3, \ldots, x_t, y_t$ in a chain (so there are two cherries in total).
+We then cyclically increment the indices of the labels $(i-1)$ times.
+Note in particular that applying a cyclical increment to $x_{t}$ and $y_{t}$ sends them back to $x_1$ and $y_1$ respectively.
+We complete the construction of $T_i$ by inserting the chain $C'$ between taxa $x_{i+1}$ and $y_{i+1}$ (for $i<t$) or between taxa $x_{1}$ and $y_{1}$ (for $i=t$).
+The construction is summarized in Figure \ref{FIG_rooted_tight}.
+Note that for clarity the figure assumes $t\geq 3$, but the construction also works for $t=2$. }